 To get to Arthur’s Seat, simply find your way to the Royal Mile before walking right to the bottom.
 You will past the Scottish Parliament and Holyrood Palace, where you will find the start of the route.

 One of the larger parks in Edinburgh, the meadows is located in the south side of the city, near to the university campus.
 This is especially evident in the summer, when the students come out in crowds to sit and enjoy the sun.
 With such a laid back atmosphere, it is the perfect place to come with friends for a barbecue or a few beers, or alone, just to relax.
 It is also a great place to play sports like 5-a-side football or touch rugby, while joggers love to come here too.
 To get there, simply walk to the Edinburgh University student union, the park is just to the south of it.

 One of the most incredible places in the city is Cramond island.
-This small island can be accessed by foot when the tide is down.
+One of our favourite parks and outdoor spaces in Edinburgh, this small island can be accessed by foot when the tide is down.
 It was a fortification during the first and second world war and as am archaeological site you can find Roman remains.
 Be sure to check out the tide times before making your way to the island.